Vigorovich/Airbnb/README.md

 # Airbnb
 Data analysis that I've made with a classmate with an Airbnb dataset (Paris).
+R language